Liam-Hendricks/RPAS_fieldOPS/readme.md

 ```

-After copying the token gotten from the previous step.
+After copying the token received from the previous step.
 In postman, go to the authorization tab, under "Type", select "Bearer Token".
-You should then see a input field on the right section where it ask you to paste a token.
+You should then see a input field on the right hand section where it ask you to paste a token.
 Paste the copied token here.

 >2: Admin View User Amounts:

 After registering, you can now succesfully login.

-In the response, you should get a token.
-Copy that token, we will use it for the next step!

 ##### GET http://localhost:8080/api/admin/accounts
 ##### Content-Type: application/json
-No data besides the header token needs to be sent
+No data besides the header token needs to be sent.
+Make sure that your account has the admin role else the token from the pervious step will not work.

 you should get an array of user accounts